DioxusLabs/dioxus/docs/guide/src/en/interactivity/hooks.md

 # Hooks and Component State

-So far our components, being Rust functions, had no state – they were always rendering the same thing.
+So far our components have had no state like a normal rust functions.
 However, in a UI component, it is often useful to have stateful functionality to build user interactions.
-For example, you might want to track whether the user has openend a drop-down, and render different things accordingly.
+For example, you might want to track whether the user has opened a drop-down, and render different things accordingly.

-For stateful logic, you can use hooks.
-Hooks are Rust functions that take a reference to `ScopeState` (in a component, you can pass `&cx`), and provide you with functionality and state.
+Hooks allow us to create state in our components.
+Hooks are Rust functions that take a reference to `ScopeState` (in a component, you can pass `cx`), and provide you with functionality and state.

 ## `use_state` Hook

-[`use_state`](https://docs.rs/dioxus/latest/dioxus/hooks/fn.use_state.html) is one of the simplest hooks.
+[`use_state`](https://docs.rs/dioxus/latest/dioxus/prelude/fn.use_state.html) is one of the simplest hooks.

 - You provide a closure that determines the initial value
 - `use_state` gives you the current value, and a way to update it by setting it to something else